lcthomas/eng612s22/labs/lab-4.md

 **Question 1**: How does this change the word cloud, and what are these changes telling you?
 If we don't get to this in the lab portion of our class, write down a short answer in your notes document.

+It's worth noting, however, that it may not always make sense to remove stopwords when conducting text analysis; it depends on what you are doing and why.
+There are certain contexts in which removing stopwords may hinder analysis.

 ## Five: Significant terms
 Head over to the far right panel (the tool selected should be **Trends**).
 Select **Document Terms**.
 You should now see a spreadsheet of individual terms in the corpus, ordered by relative frequency.
 As opposed to raw frequency (the metric used in the **Cirrus** visualization, for example), which just tells you the count of each term, relative frequency tells you the frequency of a term per x number of terms in your corpus (in Voyant's case, it's per 10 million words).
 Take some time to figure out what each column heading means.